-What is early Birds and Night Owls?
+What is Early Birds and Night Owls?

-Early Birds and Night Owls is a reading and homework support service run by Miss Griffiths before and after school.
-The sessions are very popular with our pupils and I know how much they enjoy spending time with Miss Griffiths.
+Early Birds and Night Owls is a reading and homework support service run by the school before and after school.
+The sessions are very popular with our pupils and I know how much they enjoy spending time with the Teaching Assistants who staff the sessions.

 Sessions must be booked in advance so as to enable to manage staffing requirements.
-If we are overstaffed just because people might turn up at the last minute, then it makes everyone pay more.
+If we are over- staffed just because people might turn up at the last minute, then it makes everyone pay more.
 However, we also want to be as responsive to need as we can so please do make last minute bookings in an emergency!!!!
 Places are subject to staffing levels at short notice.
-Booking forms are available from the school office.
+Booking forms are available from the school office and are sent home for regular users.

-Early Birds is available from 08:00 (Please note this is not a breakfast club and children will need to have had their breakfast before arriving at school)
+Early Birds is available from 08:00 (Please note this is not a breakfast club and children will need to have had breakfast before arriving at school).

 Night Owls is available from after school until 17:00.
 (Please note that children staying will need a snack and drink for after school.
-Legally we are not able to have the children on site beyond 17:00)
+Legally we are not able to have the children on site beyond 17:00).